Aliza Gur: Early life

 Born Alizia Gross on 1 April 1940 in Ramat Gan, British Mandate of Palestine (now Israel), to a family of Ashkenazi Jewish descent.
 Her parents had fled Nazi Germany during Hitler's dictatorship and settled in the city of Ramat Gan where she and her brother were born.
-She studied at the University of Haifa, where she designed and made dresses to help pay for tuition.
+She studied at the University of Haifa, where she designed and made dresses to help pay for her tuition.
 Her first pageant win was as Miss Haifa.

-She was enlisted as a soldier in the Israel Defense Forces.
-Gur also and studied acting in Tel Aviv under Peter Fry, a well known director.
+She enlisted as a soldier in the Israel Defense Forces.
+Gur also studied acting in Tel Aviv under Peter Fry, a well known director.
 After her success in national and international beauty pageants, she settled in California, where she began her film and television career.
 Her parents emigrated to the United States, as well, and settled in Cleveland, Ohio, for a time; they died in the 1970s.
 In 1960, she toured America to help support the purchase of Israeli Bonds.